 - 1. Log in to the FC switch administration program, and then select the zoning configuration option. - 2.
 Create a new zone that includes the first host initiator port and that also includes all of the target ports that connect to the same FC switch as the initiator. - 3.
 Create additional zones for each FC host initiator port in the switch. - 4.
 Save the zones, and then activate the new zoning configuration.

-Set up NVMe over Fibre Channel on the host side
+Set up NVMe over FC initiator on the host in E-Series - Linux

 NVMe initiator configuration in a Fibre Channel environment includes installing and configuring the nvme-cli package and for enabling the NVMe/FC initiator on the host.